Senior Member of Technical Staff

 Product Marketing Manager, Scalable Verification Solutions Division

-This webinar explains how adding the Veloce proFPGA prototyping platform has been explicitly designed as a complement to the Veloce Strato and Primo platforms.
+This webinar explains how adding the Veloce proFPGA prototyping platform has been explicitly designed as a complement to the Veloce emulation and enterprise prototyping platforms.
 That means that a hardware design can be conveniently compiled for any of the Veloce systems with minimal effort.
-In addition to making the development process more efficient, it also means that prototyping – and therefore software design – can start earlier, since hardware changes can be easily and smoothly ported to the prototype as the design matures.
+In addition to making the FW/SW development process more efficient, it also means that prototyping – and therefore software design – can start earlier, since hardware changes can be easily and smoothly ported to the prototype as the design matures.
 Find out how the Veloce proFPGA platform brings value to your software and hardware/software verification flow.
 Attend this webinar to learn how the Veloce proFPGA platform enables early FW/SW development, high debug productivity and high system flexibility.